muano30/muano/_posts/2021-08-17-User Stories.md

 ### User Stories.

+I have learned also about epic which is a very big user story and contain many other smaller user stories.

-What i have just learn recently is that user stories consist of three part
+What i have just learn recently is that user stories consist of three part.

 1. The persona.